nevafradd/DataScienceToolbox-Project2/Billy/Standard EDA and Evaluation.md

 # EDA and Evaluation

-This will be a summary of the EDA and (Billy's) evaluation of the German Traffic Sign dataset.
+This will be a summary of the EDA and (Billy's initial and final) evaluation of the German Traffic Sign dataset.

 ## EDA